 When most people think of keeping birds as pets, the first birds that come to mind are parrots.
-Many people envision their parrot speaking with them, copying their words.
+Many people envision their parrot speaking with them and copying their words.
 However, only a few out of the 350 known species of parrot can even learn to talk!

-Parrot is a very vague term, given that there are massive differences between breeds.
+Parrot is a very vague term, given that there are massive differences between species.
 Some of the largest and smallest parrots may not look like they’re even from the same family!

 So, which of these colorful winged creatures make the best companions?
 As it turns out, quite a few of them!
 To help you narrow down the choices to the ones that will best fit what you’re looking for, we’re going to list the 20 best types of parrots to keep as pets, with enough information about each to help you get a feel for the different breeds.

 The 20 Types of Parrots to Keep as Pets